Ryanair Cabin Toiletries Rules Explained

 Packing full-size toiletries

-Even half-used large bottles can be removed if the container exceeds the limit.
+Even half-used large bottles can be removed if the container exceeds the limit that applies at your airport.

 Forgetting hidden liquids